software-patterns/workshop/projects/software-quality/0000-introduction.md

 It explores the idea of *code quality*, its close relative *software quality*, and how both relate to *quality of life* for the people who make and use software.
-My thesis is that all these forms of quality are connected̈—that they are in fact just different aspects of the same thing.
+My thesis is that all these forms of quality are connected—that they are in fact just different aspects of the same thing.

 Many words have already been spent on the subject of